History of the Arizona Diamondbacks

-This article is about the history of the Arizona Diamondbacks.
-The Diamondbacks (often shortened as the D-Backs), an American professional baseball team based in Phoenix, Arizona, were formed in 1998, based at Bank One Ballpark.
-This followed five years of preparation under the leadership of Jerry Colangelo.
-The Diamondbacks won the World Series championship in 2001, becoming the fastest expansion team in the Major Leagues to win a championship, doing so in only the fourth season since inception in 1998.
-Financial difficulties were then encountered and the home field was renamed to Chase Field in 2005, as a result of Bank One Corporation's merger with JPMorgan Chase & Co.
-After a lean period the team won the National League West division in 2011.
+The Arizona Diamondbacks (often shortened as the D-Backs) are an American professional baseball team based in Phoenix, Arizona.
+They were formed in 1998 and are based at Chase Field (formerly Bank One Ballpark), after five years of preparation under the leadership of Jerry Colangelo.
+The Diamondbacks won the 2001 World Series against the Yankees, becoming the fastest expansion team in Major League Baseball to win a championship, doing so in only the fourth season since their first in 1998.
+Financial difficulties later ensued, leading to the home field being renamed Chase Field in 2005, as a result of Bank One Corporation's merger with JPMorgan Chase & Co.
+After a lean period, the team won the National League West division in 2011.
+During the 2023 season, the team finished as a wild card; however, they would upset several teams en route to their second-ever World Series appearance.
+They would lose the 2023 World Series 4-1 to the Texas Rangers.

-Franchise history

-The desire for baseball in the desert

-Between 1940 and 1990, Phoenix jumped from the 99th largest city in the nation to the 9th largest (it is currently the 5th largest).
-As such, it was frequently mentioned as a possible location for either a new or relocated MLB franchise.
+1940-1997: Bringing Major League Baseball to Arizona

 Baseball had a rich tradition in Arizona long before talk of bringing a big-league team even started.
 The state has been a frequent spring training site since 1946.
-With a large number of people relocating to the state from the Midwest and the Northeast, as well as from California, many teams (most notably the Chicago Cubs and the Los Angeles Dodgers) have normally had large followings in Arizona.
+With a large number of people relocating to the state from the Midwest and the Northeast, as well as from California, many teams (most notably the Chicago Cubs and the San Francisco Giants) have normally had large followings in Arizona.
+By the 1980's, the Phoenix metropolitan area's explosive growth since the end of World War II had made it the 14th-largest in the nation, with over two million residents.
+Phoenix proper had risen to the ninth largest city in the nation after being 99th in 1950.
+It was a foregone conclusion that the city would eventually get a major league team.

-The first serious attempt to land an expansion team for the Phoenix area was mounted by Elyse Doherty and Martin Stone, owner of the Phoenix Firebirds, the city's triple-A minor league baseball team and the top affiliate of the San Francisco Giants.
-In the late 1980s Stone approached St. Louis (football) Cardinals owner Bill Bidwill about sharing a proposed 70,000 seat domed stadium in Phoenix.
+The first serious attempt to land an expansion team for the Phoenix area was mounted by and Martin Stone, owner of the Phoenix Firebirds, the city's triple-A minor league baseball team and the top affiliate of the San Francisco Giants.
+In the late 1980s Stone approached St. Louis (football) Cardinals owner Bill Bidwill about sharing a proposed 70,000 seat domed stadium in Phoenix that would have been the centerpiece of a major plan to redevelop downtown Phoenix.
+It would have been financed with $150 million in municipal bonds, which would have been repaid with the proceeds from skyboxes and luxury seats.
 It was taken for granted that a domed stadium was a must for a major-league team to be a viable venture in the Phoenix area.
 Phoenix is by far the hottest major city in North America; the average high temperature during baseball's regular season is 99.1 °F, and game-time temperatures well above 100 °F are very common during the summer.